Water Main Breaks

 All of our underground infrastructure is mapped in GIS.
 Repair crews use these maps to identify what assets are located below ground and approximately where.
 Because water takes the path of least resistance, the location where the water is surfacing does not always correspond to the location of the break.
 To determine where exactly the break is and avoid unnecessary excavating, the crew may drill test holes through the pavement.
 They then push metal probing rods through the holes to make contact with the water main and listen for the leak sound to pinpoint the location of the escaping water.

 Once the break is located, the crew will turn off the valves that deliver water to the broken water main, either partially or completely.
 This may cause a temporary disruption in water service for residents and businesses in the area.
 Our crews will go door to door and notify residents they’ll be temporarily disconnecting water service if it’s a non-emergency situation and circumstances allow.
 The crew will then dig to expose the broken water main.
 Depending on the depth and size of the excavation, shoring equipment may be required for safety purposes.
 Once exposed, the crew will determine what type of repair can be made or if a section of the water main will need to be replaced.

 The crew makes the repair and then flushes the main and tests the water to ensure safe, quality water is again flowing before restoring water service to affected customers.
 The final step is filling in the hole and preparing it for the restoration process.

 What is the Restoration Process

 Street restoration is normally completed at a later date.
-This is dependent on the time of year, available materials and the city in which you live.
-To complete the restoration process, concrete is poured into the hole to level it off and then asphalt is added to complete the repair process.
-Water service is maintained during this part of the operation.
+This is dependent on the time of year, available materials, and the city where the break occurred.
+To complete the street restoration, concrete is poured into the hole and followed by asphalt.
+Water service is not affected during street restoration.